France and EU to withdraw troops from Mali, remain in region

 French forces have been active since 2013 in Mali, where they intervened to drive Islamic extremists from power.
 But the insurgents regrouped in the desert and began attacking the Malian army and its allies.

-Macron said support for civilians in Mali would continue, but he blamed the junta now ruling the country for its decision to hire a private Russian military contractor known as the Wagner Group that the EU accuses of fomenting violence and committing human rights abuses in Africa.
+Macron said support for civilians in Mali would continue, but he blamed the junta now ruling the country for its decision to hire a private Russian military contractor known as the Wagner Group, which the EU accuses of fomenting violence and committing human rights abuses in Africa.

-Macron said a coalition of allies will remain present in Sahel and the Guinea Gulf to counter actions from Al-Qaeda and the Islamic State.

-He said the fight against terrorism in the region requires “steadiness and tenacity.”